Informatics professional services price indexes (IPSPI)

 The most recent two years of published indexes are subject to revision.

 The statistical accuracy of this index depends on price and weight data.
 Price data are obtained from a sample survey and the weight information is obtained from Statistics Canada's Central Frame Database.
 Both kinds of input data are subject therefore to their own errors.
 The quality of the price data rests on the response rate.
-The response rate is about 56%.
+The response rate is about 42%.
 The deteriorating response rate due to the large percentage of misclassified, out-of-business units, and non-response lead to a resampling of survey units to boost the sample size.
+Revising the sampling design for IPSPI, by switching the sample to enterprise level instead of establishment, is expected to increase the response rate in general in addition to reducing the response burden on small establishments.

 Though the IPSPI uses a sample survey methodology to obtain the necessary information, confidence intervals are not currently estimated, due to the longitudinal nature of price index series.
 Indexes for higher and lower levels of aggregation are considered to be statistically reliable.